vvnzhang/TensorFusionNetwork-CMU_MOSI/README.md

 I merge the pytorch implementation version of Tensor fusion network [TFN](https://github.com/Justin1904/TensorFusionNetworks) and CMU-MOSI dataset preprocessing [CMU-MultimodalSDK-Tutorials](https://github.com/Justin1904/CMU-MultimodalSDK-Tutorials/blob/master/tutorial_interactive.ipynb), such that tensor fusion network can run on the latest version of CMU-MOSI dataset.

-The following part is the README.txt in CMU-MultimodalSDK-Tutorials:
+The following part is adapted from the README.txt in [CMU-MultimodalSDK-Tutorials](https://github.com/Justin1904/CMU-MultimodalSDK-Tutorials/blob/master/tutorial_interactive.ipynb)):

+---

 This is a short tutorial for using the [CMU-MultimodalSDK](https://github.com/A2Zadeh/CMU-MultimodalSDK).